 The landmark of Rio is – what a surprise (!) – there is a very large crowd all day, which is why it is advisable to leave as early as possible.

 Everyone knows the statue from pictures or from television, but really standing in front of the 38 meter high Cristo with his arms spread out is really deeply impressive.
 The view is also impressive: in all directions, over the Guanabara Bay, Sugar Loaf Mountain, the beaches Copacabana and Ipanema, the financial towers of the center, the Lagoa Rodrigo de Freitas and much more.

 For the way down, it is best to take the cog railway or a tourist van directly to the next destination.
 Walking on foot takes an unnecessarily long time and for areas that are less worth seeing.

-Rio de Janeiro Sights: The artist district of Santa Teresa
+Things to do in Rio: The artist district of Santa Teresa

 Go on!
 Rio’s famous arts district of Santa Teresa nestles picturesquely on one of the city’s many hills.